-In addition to the online OASIS submission, requests for service 1 year or longer must contain a written application.
+In addition to the online OASIS submission, requests for service 1 year or longer must contain an application.
 As per the PJM OATT, requests can be made so long as the Eligible Customer has met the applicable requirements by the commencement of service.
-Below are the steps to obtain long-term firm transmission service:
+Shown below is a summary of the steps to obtain long-term firm transmission service.
+Additional details and requirements for LTF requests evaluated under PJM's New Service Request Cycle Process can be found in PJM Manual 14H.

-- Step One Customer makes a request for Long Term Firm (LTF) transmission service on through the OASIS.
+• Step One - Customer makes a request for Long Term Firm (LTF) transmission service through the OASIS.

 - Step Two After submitting the request, the customer is provided with an online LTF Application through the OASIS.
 The customer populates and submits the LTF Application. - Step Three PJM reviews the LTF Application.
-If the customer has provided the necessary information, PJM marks the Application as 'completed'.
+If the customer has provided the necessary information, PJM marks the Application as 'completed'. - Step Four PJM tenders an Application and Studies Agreement. - Step Five Upon execution of the Application and Studies Agreement, and customer submission of the necessary deposits as described in PJM Manual 14H, section 6, PJM performs the Phase I System Impact Study.
+For requests that do not align with the System Impact Study process, a special impact study will be completed as required by OATT Part VIII, Subpart C, section 404(A)(4)(c). - Step Six Should the results of the Phase I System Impact Study show sufficient capability exists to grant the request, PJM will draft a Transmission Service Agreement (TSA) or a Network Integration Transmission Service Agreement (NITSA) for the customer to execute.
+If the results of the Phase I System Impact Study show sufficient capability does not exist to grant the request, PJM will provide the study results, and the customer will have 30 days to communicate their decision to proceed to the Phase II System Impact Study and submit the required readiness deposit as described in PJM Manual 14H, section 6.
+Should the customer choose not to proceed or fail to respond within 30 days, the request will be deemed withdrawn. - Additional Steps (if necessary) The System Impact Study will proceed in accordance with the processes described in Manual 14H until the request for LTF transmission service is granted, or until the request is withdrawn.

-- Step TwoFour PJM sends out a Firm Transmission Feasibility Study Agreement (FTFSA) and works with the customer to tender a Completed Application. - Step Three Five Upon execution of the FTFSA and return of Application, PJM performs the Firm Transmission Feasibility Study. - Step Four Six Based on the results of the Firm Transmission Feasibility Study, PJM will either draft a Transmission Service Agreement (TSA) or a Network Integration Transmission Service Agreement (NITSA) for the customer to execute, or tender a System Impact Study Agreement. - If the start and stop date of the request are contained entirely within the ATC horizon, the request a Firm Transmission Feasibility Study is not required, and the request is evaluated based on ATC.
+If the start and stop date of the request are contained entirely within the ATC horizon, a System Impact Study is not required, and the request is evaluated based on ATC.